KshitijTeotia06/LearningPod/README.md

 # LearningPod
 Repository for a learning pods website.
-Developed by Kshitij Teotia, Abhinav Mukherjee, Vineet Rao, Vishnu Potharaju
+Developed by Vineet Rao, Kshitij Teotia, Abhinav Mukherjee, and Vishnu Potharaju

 # What are Learning Pods?